-individual Stadtint Of Students Tested: Grades 3-8 When Tested: Fall 2021 (then Fall, mid-year, and spring beginning with the 2022 - 2023 SY) Type of Assessment: Achievement/Criterion-referenced Purpose: To support instructional planning for Standards of Learning achievement, the Virginia Department of Education has developed state baseline growth assessments, aligned with the Standards of Learning, for reading and mathematics in grades three through eight.
-In lieu of a one-time end-of-year assessment, the Board of education will now require a through-year growth assessment system for the purpose of providing measures of individual student growth over the course of the school year A through-year growth assessment in order to provide individual student growth scores over the course of the school year.
+When Tested: Fall 2021 (then Fall, mid-year, and spring beginning with the 2022 - 2023 SY)

+Purpose: To support instructional planning for Standards of Learning achievement, the Virginia Department of Education has developed state baseline growth assessments, aligned with the Standards of Learning, for reading and mathematics in grades three through eight.
+In lieu of a one-time end-of-year assessment, the Board of education will now require a through-year growth assessment system for the purpose of providing measures of individual student growth over the course of the school year A through-year growth assessment system will include at least one beginning-of-year, one mid-year, and one end-of-year assessment in order to provide individual student growth scores over the course of the school year.
 State growth assessments will be administered in fall 2021 and then all three times per year beginning in the 2022-2023 SY.